jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 const __dirname = path.dirname(fileURLToPath(import.meta.url));
 ```

-Now create a folder named "documents" which we will write a text file to.
+Now create a folder named "documents" which we'll write a text file to.

 Add the following code to `fs.js` and run it from the CLI with `node fs.js`: